-In winter, more and more Canadians add exposure to a light therapy lamp to their daily routine to counter the effects of decreased daylight hours.
-If you would like to make this purchase, here is some interesting information.
+In winter, a light therapy lamp can help counter the effects of reduced daylight hours.
+Here is some interesting information.

 If you are mildly affected by the winter blues or seasonal depression, a light therapy lamp could be beneficial to you.
-Light therapy or phototherapy, is a non-medicinal treatment known for its effectiveness in countering the effects of a lack of daylight hours, including seasonal depression.
+Light therapy, or phototherapy, is a non-medicinal treatment known for its effectiveness in countering the effects of winter light deprivation, including seasonal depression.

 To benefit from light therapy, you must be exposed daily to artificial light that replicates the effects of sunrays.
-Exposure to the light of a lamp specially designed for this purpose is generally recommended for 30 minutes according to the light intensity of that specific lamp.
-Results are generally felt within the first week, but four weeks of treatment are usually needed to obtain an optimal response.
+It is generally recommended to be exposed to the light of a specially designed lamp for at least 30 minutes a day, depending on the specific light intensity of the lamp.
+Results are generally felt within the first week, but four weeks of treatment are usually needed to achieve an optimal response.

-It is recommended to begin the treatment in the fall when daylight hours decrease and to continue until spring.
-We encourage you to speak to a healthcare professional about the advantages of acquiring a light therapy lamp.
+It is recommended to start treatment when daylight hours decrease in the fall and continue until spring.
+We encourage you to discuss the benefits of purchasing a light therapy lamp with your healthcare professional.

 For additional information, read the following text: The benefits of light therapy.

-If you are considering to purchase a light therapy lamp, here is some advice:
+If you are considering to purchase a light therapy lamp, here are some tips:

 You can purchase a light therapy lamp at the pharmacy.
 Ask your pharmacist to help you make the best choice, and take the opportunity to ask for advice on how to maintain your health in winter.

-For additional information about the effects of a lack of daylight in winter, read the following text: Seasonal depression and winter blues.
+For additional information about the effects of winter light deprivation, read the following text: Seasonal depression and winter blues.